metriczulu/pyspark_log_reg_model/README.md

 This repository contains three files:  this README.md, the dataset used, the notebook containing the EDA and model building pipeline, and the required writeup for the assignment.

+The notebook is decently large.
+If you have issues viewing it through github, a link to it on nbviewer is available here [here](https://nbviewer.jupyter.org/github/metriczulu/pyspark_log_reg_model/blob/master/lowbirthweight_notebook.ipynb)

 ## Problem Statement

 ### Build Logistic Regression model for low birth weight data